blizzhackers/documentation/limedrop/README.md

 		* Right now you have to manually click Login.
 You cannot just press enter.

 #### Muling Options
-* You can create a profile using the standard MuleLogger profile
+* You can create a profile using the standard [MuleLogger profile](https://github.com/blizzhackers/documentation/blob/master/kolbot/D2BotMuleLog.md)
 	* All mules logged this way will appear in the Limedrop web page

+**The creation of games was removed from limedrop, so don't try to log mules/accounts with it***, because of in some cases limedrop was creating a new game and it was dropping items.

 * You can use the Web Interface to manually add a whole profile, or a single character:
 	* ![AddAccount1](assets/limedrop-addaccount1.png)
 	* ![AddAccount2](assets/limedrop-addaccount2.png)

 	A - Select the realm for the account

 	B - Diablo Account